-The SIF's equity ratio is a general measure of the health of the fund and is calculated as the sum of federally-insured credit unions' (FICUs') capital contribution of one percent of their insured shares and the fund's retained earnings, divided by total insured shares.
-The normal operating level for the equity ratio has been set by the agency at 1.3 percent.
+The Share Insurance Fund's (SIF's) equity ratio is a general measure of the health of the fund and is calculated as the sum of federally-insured credit unions' (FICUs') capital contribution of one percent of their insured shares and the fund's retained earnings, divided by total insured shares.
+The normal operating level for the equity ratio has historically been set by the agency at 1.3 percent.
 If the SIF finishes the year with an equity ratio above that level, the excess funds are returned to FICUs.
-If the ratio falls below 1.2 percent, the Board is required to assess a premium to restore the ratio to at least that level.
+If the ratio falls below 1.2 percent, the Board is required to charge a premium to restore the ratio to at least that level.

-The following analysis supports the opinion that a drop in the equity ratio below 1.2 percent is extremely unlikely in 2017 and would only be a possibility in 2018 in the event of a severe recession.
+NAFCU's analysis supports the opinion that a drop in the equity ratio below 1.2 percent (and accompanying premium assessment) is extremely unlikely in 2017 and would only be a possibility in 2018 in the event of a severe recession.
 Nevertheless, the downward trend of the equity ratio in recent years suggests that this likelihood will grow in future years.
-NAFCU will continue to monitor the status of the SIF and keep credit unions updated as to the potential for premium charges in future years.

 *The Emergency Economic Stabilization Act of 2008 increased the amount of insurance coverage on all accounts up to $250k.
 Estimates do not assume full funding of the one percent capitalization deposit at year end.

-There are four primary factors which drive changes in the equity ratio: insured share growth, investment yield, insurance loss expenses and operating expenses.
-Generally speaking, these factors change only slowly over time, so large changes in the equity ratio are rare (except for during the financial crisis in 2009, for example).
+Save for an extraordinary event such as the merger of the Corporate Stabilization Fund, there are typically four primary factors which drive changes in the equity ratio: insured share growth, investment yield, insurance loss expenses and operating expenses.
+Generally speaking, these factors change only slowly over time, so large changes in the equity ratio from one year to the next are rare.

 Share growth is a major determinant of changes in the equity ratio.
 Forecasting share growth is difficult, and as such, NAFCU's analysis allows for a wide range of possible outcomes (chart below).
 A key determinant of share growth is the performance of financial markets.
 When returns are low and/or volatility is high, particular in the stock market, households often seek a safe haven for their financial assets.